ThanhTrang1741/carbon_emission_analysis/README.md

 | ---------------------------: | -------------------------------------: | --------------: |
 | Wind Turbine G128 5 Megawats | "Gamesa Corporación Tecnológica, S.A." | 3718044         |

-***Gamesa Corporación Tecnológica, S.A. is the companies with the highest contribution to carbon emissions***
+  **--> Gamesa Corporación Tecnológica, S.A. is the companies with the highest contribution to carbon emissions**

 ## 5. What are the countries with the highest contribution to carbon emissions?